Spanish

 Hours: 24L

 This interdisciplinary approach considers broad cultural consequences resulting from the contact of Spanish with the American indigenous languages.
 Current cultural and linguistic theories on language contact are used to analyze sixteenth to eighteenth-century Spanish texts, and invite reflection on language, power, and the emergence of new cultural expressions.
+Taught in Spanish.
 (Offered every three years)

 Breadth Requirements: Creative and Cultural Representations (1)